quasarframework/quasar/docs/src/pages/vue-components/list-and-list-items.md

 Also notice:

  - The first menu item in the list is the "active" menu item and it is using a special active indication.
 You could also leave the `to` prop empty, to get the standard active link.
  - The "Spam" menu item is deactivated by leaving out the `to` prop.
-This could useful if, for instance, no Spam were to be available to look at.
+This could be useful if, for instance, no Spam were to be available to look at.
 <doc-example title="Simple Menu Example" file="QListItem/SimpleMenu" />

 ## API